alijahnas/CKA-practice-exercises/networking.md

 Doc: https://kubernetes.io/docs/concepts/services-networking/ingress/

+Questions:
-Keep the previous deployment of nginx and add a new deployment using the image `bitnami/apache` with two replicas.
+- Keep the previous deployment of nginx and add a new deployment using the image `bitnami/apache` with two replicas.

-Expose its port 8080 through a service and query it.
+- Expose its port 8080 through a service and query it.

-Create an ingress service that redirects /nginx to the nginx service and /apache to the apache service.
+- Create an ingress service that redirects /nginx to the nginx service and /apache to the apache service.

 <details><summary>Solution</summary>
 <p>